top of page

 02. Create a landing page or online store

 A landing page or online store.
 Wix eCommerce can help you with this one.
-700,000 eCommerce merchants have found starting an online store with Wix extremely simple.
-(Note: you don’t need a website to sell on YouTube because you can promote products in your videos and sell in online marketplaces or from a physical storefront, but it sure makes things easier if you do).
+More than 700,000 eCommerce merchants have found starting an online store with Wix extremely simple.
+(Note: you don’t need a website to sell on YouTube because you can promote products in your videos and sell in online marketplaces or from a physical storefront but it sure makes things easier if you do).

 04. Figure out how to create high-quality videos

-You'll need to find a way to create high-quality videos for your store.
+You'll need to find a way to create high-quality videos to sell on YouTube.
 Sure, you can use your iPhone, but when using video to sell products, we recommend having a dedicated camera and tripod setup so you can take professional recordings of your products in use (and stand out from the clutter while you’re at it).
 After you’ve recorded your media, you can use the Wix Video Maker to add complementary music, eye-popping visuals, and attention-grabbing fonts to your videos to ensure a professional finish.

 05. Set up Google Ads

 A Google Ads account is necessary if you want to run paid ads on YouTube.
 YouTube ads are managed through Google’s advertising platform, so you’ll need to open a Google Ads account if you want to advertise.
-(LearnCan you promote products on YouTube without advertising them?
-Yes, you can.
-Read on to learn how.
+If you have a Google Ads account, you can create shopping ads for YouTube that connect viewers directly to your products.
+TrueView for Shopping campaigns pulls your Google Merchant Center product data into shopping cards that appear in video ads.
+Get the details from Google Ads Help, including how to create a TrueView Shopping campaign and how to select what products to feature.

-How should I market my eCommerce business on Youtube?
+How should I market my business on Youtube?

-It might sound obvious, but marketing your eCommerce business on YouTube starts with creating a thriving YouTube channel.
-Those wondering how to start your own YouTube channel should read on.
+It might sound obvious, but marketing your business to sell on YouTube starts with creating a thriving YouTube channel.

 First, focus on building a strong “About” section with a keyword-rich channel description.